gitandy/DragonLog/README.md

 The flag display is based on the mapping from [Flagpedia.net](https://flagpedia.net) and matched against the Big CTY data.
 This is sometimes weak and thus error prone and needed manual fixes.
-There are still 25% unmapped (mostly islands).
+There are still 15% unmapped (mostly islands).

-If a flag is mapped wrong please stay calm and drop me a mail.
+If a flag is mapped wrong, please stay calm and drop me a mail.
 The mapping does not reflect my view on country borders.

 Copyright